 Poetry and poetics students benefit from the presence in the department of the New Writing Series as well as events sponsored by the National Poetry Foundation, and may have the opportunity to contribute editorial assistance to NPF publications.

-- Six credit hours of ENG 580: Topics in Poetry and Poetics
+- Three to six credit hours of ENG 580: Topics in Poetry and Poetics

-- Six to nine credit hours in literature courses focused on poetry and/or theory, which may include three credit hours of creative writing.
+- Three credit hours of literature courses focused on poetry and/or theory

 Poetry and Poetics faculty include:

 - Carla Billitteri (American poetry, hermeneutics, critical theory)